Focalin: ADHD Medication

 Generic: Dexmethylphenidate HCL

-Focalin is a central nervous system stimulant primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
-Focalin may improve focus, and decrease impulsivity and hyperactive behavior, hallmark symptoms in some patients with the condition.
+Focalin (Generic Name: dexmethylphenidate HCL) is a central nervous system stimulant ADHD medication primarily used to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults.
+Focalin may improve focus, and decrease impulsivity and hyperactive behavior, hallmark ADHD symptoms in some patients with the condition.
 It contains the same active ingredient as medications like Ritalin and Daytrana.
-According to the FDA, Focalin is a federally controlled substance (CII) because it can be abused or lead to dependence.
-It has not been studied in children under the age of 6.

 Focalin can also be used to treat narcolepsy.